-Policy Action Objective Program Accomplishments Status for Sixth Cycle Cooperation with the Orange County Housing Authority will include continuing City of Newport Beach participation in the Orange County Continuum of Care and continuing to provide CDBG funding. rental property owners within the City of opportunities and to encourage preservation of existing housing stock County (Habitat OC) granting up to \$600,000 to establish a critical home repair program for low-income seniors (Senior Home Assistance Repair Program).
+Policy Action Objective Program Accomplishments Status for Sixth Cycle repairs.
+Cooperation with the Orange County Housing Authority will include continuing City of Newport Beach participation in the Orange County Continuum of Care and continuing to provide CDBG funding. within the City of opportunities and to encourage preservation of existing housing stock Assistance Repair Program).
 It is estimated that approximately 30 repair projects will be completed at various locations throughout the City.
 To date, there have been 11 projects, including 9 already completed.
-There is money remaining in this program and applications are currently being accepted (see Program 1.1.2). old that may be in need of renovations to maintain adequate quality of life and safety standards.
+There is money remaining in this program and applications are currently being accepted (see Program 1.1.2). large housing stock of structures over 30 years old that may be in need of renovations to maintain adequate quality of life and safety standards.
 Permit, where appropriate, development of senior accessory dwelling "granny" units in single-unit areas of the City.
 The City will promote and facilitate the development of senior accessory dwelling units by providing brochures and/or informational materials at the building permit counter, online, and other appropriate locations detailing the benefits and the process for obtaining approval.
 Continuously implement program as housing projects are submitted to the City.
 Promotional materials will be available to the public by Spring 2014.
 In 2017 and 2018, the City amended its regulations to permit the development of Accessory Dwelling Units (ADUs) in single-unit residential zoning districts to conform with changes in State Law.
 In 2020 additional amendments were made to update the City's regulations on ADUs to be consistent with new State Law.
 There were 19 ADUs submitted, 8 ADUs permitted, and 2 ADUs finalized.
 In 2019, there were 2 ADUs submitted, 3 ADUs permitted, 2 ADUs under construction, and 1 ADU finalized.
 In 2018, there were 6 approved ADUs and 3 additional ADUs were in the permit process.
 In 2017, there were 5 ADUs (1 new construction and 4 conversions) in the plan check process under the new regulations.
 No permits issued in between 2014 and 2016.
 In 2015, staff provided a flyer that promotes senior accessory dwelling units and is provided in the public lobby and on City's website.
 Modify New 2020 State Law permitted and facilitated the creation of ADUs in single unit zones with a shot clock for the permitting timeline and restrictions on development fees.
 The City will continue to promote and facilitate ADUs for senior households as well as provide information on the permitting process to the community.